Are you hoping for a white Christmas?

 And why not?
 It’s magical, lots of fun and so peaceful.
 Great for your wellbeing…

 There’s no doubt about it, snow transforms the landscape.
 Where fields were brown and bare, they become frozen and white, sparkling in a pale winter sun.
 Where trees and bushes were dull and limp, twinkling white flakes add purity and cleanness bringing nature’s colour back to life.
 There is vibrancy within the greyness.
 Definitely creation at its best.

 And how can you not believe you’ve been transported to a different world?
 When you set foot in this landscape it’s like stepping into Narnia – the frosty patterns can only have been made by the White Witch.
 Oops!
 There goes Mr Tumnus dashing between the trees…

 And what adventures you can have in the snow!
 During the last lot there were children playing, dogs frolicking and even the adults had huge grins on their faces.
 The streets were transformed into a massive playground and there was an army of snowmen in the park.

 How wonderful that snow brings out the best in people.
 There was no longer a ‘heads down, ignore the world’ mentality, but people stopped to say ‘hello’.
 It even became okay to throw snowballs at your boss!

 What’s your favourite thing to do in the snow?
 Is it sledging down a hill as fast as you can with the wind in your hair, is it getting those ski’s out and doing a bit of cross country, or are snow angels more your thing?

-Perhaps, like me, you love a snowy countryside walk, your footsteps making a pleasing crunch with every step and nature’s beauty stimulating all your senses.
+Perhaps, like me, you love a snowy countryside walk, your footsteps making a pleasing crunch with every pace and nature’s beauty stimulating all your senses.

 Try catching a snowflake and look closely at its icy pattern.
 Every single flake is different so observe it quickly before it’s never to be seen again…